robertsdotpm/p2pd/docs/source/articles/future_work.rst

 I think this could be a cool option because it would allow engineers to reuse existing networking code.
 Maybe they have a different event loop.
 Maybe they use a model based on threads and polling.
-They would be able to use the networking features they're already familiar with.
+If you could pass sockets around an engineer could use any networking features they're already familiar with.

 Error recovery code
 ---------------------